zsh-users/zsh-syntax-highlighting/README.md

 ### Does syntax highlighting work during incremental history search?

-Highlighting the command line during an incremental history search (with the `history-incremental-search-backward` widget, which is bound by default to <kbd>Ctrl+R</kbd> in zsh's emacs keymap) requires zsh 5.3 or newer.
+Yes!

+If you're using `history-incremental-search-backward` (by default bound to <kbd>Ctrl+R</kbd>
+in zsh's emacs keymap) then it works with _zsh version 5.3 and newer_.

+If you're using `history-incremental-pattern-search-backward`, then syntax highlighting works in _zsh 5.3.2 and newer_ due to [a bug in zsh](http://www.zsh.org/cgi-bin/mla/redirect?WORKERNUMBER=40285).

 Under zsh 5.2 and older, the zsh-default [underlining][zshzle-Character-Highlighting] of the matched portion of the buffer remains available, but zsh-syntax-highlighting's